almereyda/awesome-starred/README.md

 - [domoritz/vis-grammar](https://github.com/domoritz/vis-grammar) - A Visualization Grammar
 - [ENTS-Source/rocket-sheep](https://github.com/ENTS-Source/rocket-sheep) - A bot running on tang.ents.ca to help with member actions.
 - [turt2live/matrix-dimension](https://github.com/turt2live/matrix-dimension) - An open source integration manager for matrix clients, like Element.
+- [t2bot/matrix-email-bot](https://github.com/t2bot/matrix-email-bot) - A bot that posts messages to rooms when an email is received.
 - [freeCodeCamp/conference-for-good](https://github.com/freeCodeCamp/conference-for-good) - An open source conference management tool
 - [nicoespeon/gitgraph.js](https://github.com/nicoespeon/gitgraph.js) - 👋 [Looking for maintainers] - A JavaScript library to draw pretty git graphs in the browser
 - [bevry/projectz](https://github.com/bevry/projectz) - Stop wasting time maintaining your project's readme and package files!
 Let Projectz do it for you.